exonum/exonum-doc/src/advanced/serialization.md

   Problems with tolerance to malicious messages.

 - [FlatBuffers][wiki_flatbuf]
-  Poor documentation, problems with tolerance to malicious messages .
+  Problems with tolerance to malicious messages.

 ## Serialization Principles